approov/rndemo/README.md

 understand.</p>
 ```

-# iOS and Android Appa
+# iOS and Android Apps

 The React Native app, rndemo, integrates the Approov SDK on both iOS and Android apps.